PREPARE TO WIN.

 Sheet metal can be a vexing subject – particularly when you don’t have much equipment to work with.
 Most of us don’t – including some successful car builders who do beautiful work.

-Having a well equipped workshop is advantageous, as well as knowing how to use them… But what happens when you arrive at the East Oshkosh GP and are reduced to a pair of 2 X 4’s and a hammer – so you’d better learn the basics so that in that situation you’ll know what to do to get you out of trouble and back on the track.
+Having a well equipped workshop is advantageous, as well as knowing how to use the equipment… But what happens when you arrive at the East Oshkosh GP and are reduced to a pair of 2 X 4’s and a hammer – so you’d better learn the basics so that in that situation you’ll know what to do to get you out of trouble and back on the track.

 In this book, Carroll Smith gives in spades, a down to earth, easy to read, no BS practical guidance and advice, and when you start to read, you wont want to put it down.
 Great info even though it was written many years ago.